The difference between transition and transition-group components in Vue

 Differences

-The major difference between the transition
+The major difference between the transition and transition-group component is how they are used.

-How to use the transition
+How to use the transition component

-component is used to animate elements or components that fall under these categories:
+The transition component is used to animate elements or components that fall under these categories:

 - Dynamic components